tldr-pages/tldr/pages/common/aria2c.md

 `aria2c -o {{filename}} {{url}}`

-- Download from multiple sources:
+- Download from multiple sources each URI pointing to the same file:

 `aria2c {{url_1}} {{url_2}}`